martinduke/quic-version-alt-svc-parameter/draft-duke-httpbis-quic-version-alt-svc.md

 the parameter will connect successfully using the most desirable version with high probability.

-DNS SVCB and HTTPS Resource Records {{!I-D.ietf-dsnop-svcb-https}} allow the distribution of access instructions beyond the IP address via the Domain Name System.
-This document also specifies a new SvcParamKey for these Resource Records to distribute QUIC version information via DNS.
+Domain Name System (DNS) Service Binding (SVCB) and HTTPS Resource Records
+{{!I-D.ietf-dsnop-svcb-https}} allow the distribution of access instructions beyond the IP address via DNS.
+This document also specifies a new SvcParamKey for these Resource Records to distribute QUIC version information with this technique.

 # Conventions and Definitions